 Grants and Contributions - Grants (from government and foundations) and contributions (from individuals, corporations, and other sources) are recognized when cash, securities or other assets; an unconditional promise to give; or notification of a beneficial interest is received.
+A portion of contributions includes the contribution element of special events.
+In addition, a portion of grant revenue is derived from cost-reimbursable government contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
+Amounts received are recognized as revenue when the Foundation has incurred expenditures in compliance with specific contract or grant provisions.
+Amounts received prior to incurring qualifying expenditures are reported as grant advance in the statement of financial position.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of release/return, are not recognized until the conditions on which they depend have been substantially met.

 Grants and Contributions Receivable - Grants and contributions that are not yet collected are recorded as grants and contributions receivable.
 Amounts expected to be collected within one year are recorded at net realizable value.
-Grants and contributions that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
+Amounts expected to be collected in future years are recorded at present value of their estimated future cash flows.
 The Foundation uses the allowance method to determine uncollectible grants and contributions receivable.
-The allowance is based on prior years' experience and management's analysis of specific promises made.
+Allowance is based on prior years' experience and management's analysis of specific promises made.